Different browsers use different keystrokes to activate accesskey shortcuts. Please reference the following list to use access keys on your system.

 College of Nursing and Public Health Organizations

-The Student Nurses Acting for Progress (SNAP) is an organization composed of all interested students in the College of Nursing and Public Health.
+Adelphi University Student Nurses Association is an organization composed of all interested students in the College of Nursing and Public Health.
 It was formed to bring constituents together to consider and discuss problems, issues, and concerns affecting the members of the College of Nursing and Public Health.
 The organization stimulates interest and involvement in professional and social issues and provides an environment conducive for informal socialization among its members.

 Honors in Nursing

 Junior and senior students who have achieved a 3.0 GPA on the undergraduate level may be considered for membership.
 Graduate students who have achieved a GPA of 3.5 at the graduate level and who have successfully completed one-quarter of the graduate program may be considered for membership.

 Adelphi College of Nursing and Public Health Honors

 To be eligible for College of Nursing and Public Health honors, a student must have completed 33 credits in nursing at Adelphi and have achieved a GPA 3.5 in the nursing major and a 3.5 GPA overall.

 Baccalaureate education in nursing is the foundation for professional practice.
 The goal of nursing is to address human needs for the promotion, restoration, and maintenance of health, as well as the provision of dignity at the end of life.
 Human beings-individually and as members of families, groups, and communities-are the focus of the profession.
 In keeping with these principles, the College of Nursing and Public Health teaches the fundamental value of all people and their potential for being and becoming throughout their lives.
 Nursing students at Adelphi learn to be accountable to clients, society, and the profession for the quality of care they provide.
 They also learn that health-related behavior is an individual choice and that health is individually and culturally defined.
 Respect for self-determination and awareness of cultural diversity are integral to the curriculum.